Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

    - Extend the prototype to cover directives, variable declarations, and function bodies so upcoming semantic passes have representative node shapes.

 3. **Expand Semantic Coverage**
-   - Add AST nodes for `switch`, matrix literals, and historical index access while deepening type inference rules for strategy/TA helpers.
+   - Use the enhanced type inference heuristics to unblock the `strategy-functions` and `ta-functions` module ports, filling any remaining return overrides encountered during parity runs.
-   - Ensure the migration table’s blocked modules move to “Ready” once their required syntax and inference features land.
+   - Ensure the migration table’s blocked modules move to “Ready” once outstanding syntax or inference gaps surface during module migrations.

 4. **Plan Monaco Worker Integration**
    - Document how AST diagnostics, hovers, and code lenses will flow through the Monaco worker using the new marker helpers.